tmp2tmp/eee/docs/runtime_errors.md

 &nbsp;

 For debugging:
-Though not 100% compatible, calling the function call operator of the co-class(FX) of a mult\_func can be useful for debugging to test at compile time whether calls on some possible combinations of argument types will generate runtime errors of call-resolution.
+Though not 100% compatible, calling the function call operators of the co-class(FX) of a mult\_func can be useful for debugging to test at compile time whether calls on some possible combinations of argument types will generate runtime errors of call-resolution.